Preventing HVAC Water Damage

 - Flush the drain with an algae inhibitor.
 Once or twice a year, flush out your drain line with an algaecide to prevent mold or algae from forming.
 Use a commercial solution or regular bleach.

-- If the drain line is already clogged, attach a wet/dry vacuum to the drain line (removing the paper filter first) and suck the clog out.
+- If the drain line has clogs, attach a wet/dry vacuum to the drain line (removing the paper filter first) and suck the clog out.

-- Make sure that the main drain line and emergency drain line are properly connected and installed.
+- Make sure to properly connect and install the main drain line and emergency drain line.

-- Also check that the pipe is oriented correctly as it might be knocked out of alignment.
+- Check that the pipe is oriented correctly as it might be knocked out of alignment.

-- Install a condensation pump to help excess water flow into the proper disposal drain.
+- Another tip on how to prevent AC from leaking is to install a condensation pump to help excess water flow into the proper disposal drain.
 Additionally, install a safety float switch to automatically shut down the power to the AC unit whenever condensation builds up and there is a risk of water overflow.

 - Have your HVAC system inspected professionally.
 HVAC inspection and maintenance can be difficult for homeowners, so hiring a professional is a good idea.
-Besides the tasks already mentioned, they can inspect and fix problems related to HVAC components like the ductwork, furnace flames, grills and registers, AC compressors, the thermostat, and more.
+Besides the tasks already mentioned, they can inspect and fix problems related to HVAC components.
+Those include the ductwork, furnace flames, grills and registers, AC compressors, the thermostat, and more.

-The moisture in HVAC systems also promotes mold growth that can contaminate the air in your home.
+Knowing how to prevent AC from leaking is sometimes not enough to prevent your unit from causing water damage.
+When leaks occur, the moisture promotes mold growth that can contaminate the air in your home.
 Check out how to prevent mold in HVAC systems.
-For mold remediation service and water removal service, contact your local PuroClean office.
+For HVAC water damage restoration and mold removal, contact your local PuroClean office.